CSMYang/Context-Encoder-and-GLCIC/README.md

-# CSC413 Project: Analysis of GAN-based Image Inpainting Model: Context Encoder and GLCIC: Globally and Locally Consistent Image Completion
+# Analysis of GAN-based Image Inpainting Model: Context Encoder and GLCIC: Globally and Locally Consistent Image Completion

 Note: For detailed explanation, please see our report.